-I. DEFINITIONS:
+II.
+DEFINITIONS

-Adults with special needs - means an individual or head of household (age 18 or older) who:
+Adults with special needs - means an individual or head of household (age 18 or older) who has an income at or below 50% of the Area Median Income (AMI) as defined by the United States Department of Housing and Urban Development (HUD) at the time of entering the housing; and:

-- 1. has severe and prolonged mental illness and/or chronic chemical dependency (the head or heads of household, in the case of families); and - 2. is experiencing homelessness at the time of application for housing; and - 3. has an income at or below 50% of the Area Median Income (AMI) as defined by the United States Department of Housing and Urban Development (HUD) at the time of entering the housing.
+- 1. has severe and prolonged mental illness and/or chronic chemical dependency (the head or heads of household, in the case of families); and - 2. is experiencing homelessness at the time of application for housing; OR - 3. has been determined to be eligible by DDS.
+DDS eligibility requires an intellectual disability as defined in Connecticut General Statutes 1-1g or a medical diagnosis of Prader-Willi Syndrome.